History of the Jews in Morocco: In the 18th century

 A Jewish house in Mogador, by Darondeau (1807–1841).

-From the second half of this century various accounts of travels exist which give information concerning the external position of the Jews.
-Chénier, for example, describes them as follows:
+From the second half of the 18th century, there are various accounts of travels which give information concerning the external position of the Jews.
+In The Present State of Empire of Morocco Chénier describes the Jewish community:

 The Jews possess neither lands nor gardens, nor can they enjoy their fruits in tranquillity.
 They must wear only black, and are obliged when they pass near mosques, or through streets in which there are sanctuaries, to walk barefoot.
 The lowest among the Moors imagines he has a right to ill-treat a Jew, nor dares the latter defend himself, because the Koran and the judge are always in favor of the Mohammedan.
 Notwithstanding this state of oppression, the Jews have many advantages over the Moors: they better understand the spirit of trade; they act as agents and brokers, and they profit by their own cunning and by the ignorance of the Moors.
 In their commercial bargains many of them buy up the commodities of the country to sell again.
 Some have European correspondents; others are mechanics, such as goldsmiths, tailors, gunsmiths, millers, and masons.
 More industrious and artful, and better informed than the Moors, the Jews are employed by the emperor in receiving the customs, in coining money, and in all affairs and intercourse which the monarch has with the European merchants, as well as in all his negotiations with the various European governments.

 Berber Jews of the Atlas Mountains, c.
 1900.

-There were, indeed, quite a number of such Jewish officials, negotiators, treasurers, councilors, and administrators at the Moroccan court, whom the European is inclined to call "ministers", but whom in reality the ruler used merely as intermediaries in extorting money from the people, and dismissed as soon as their usefulness in this direction was at an end.
+There were many Jewish officials, negotiators, treasurers, councilors, and administrators at the Moroccan court who the ruler used merely as intermediaries in extorting money and dismissed as soon as their usefulness in this direction was at an end.
 They were especially Jews from Spain, the megorashim, whose wealth, education, and statesmanship paved their way to the court here, as formerly in Spain.
 One of the first of such ministers was Shumel al-Barensi, at the beginning of the 16th century in Fez, who opened the "state career" to a long succession of coreligionists ending in the 19th century with Masado ben Leaho, prime minister and representative councilor of the emperor in foreign affairs.
 It would be erroneous to suppose that these Jewish dignitaries of the state succeeded in raising the position and the influence of their fellow believers, or that they even attempted to do so.
 They were usually very glad if they themselves were able to remain in office to the end of their lives.